Ericson2314/Voxlap/readme.txt

 ARM ports it will still have to go but this seems to be the easier solution for now.
 Now my plan is to work along both methods.
-I don't know whether converting or removing inline assembly will get to a finished port faster, so i've made a git branch for each method to work on both concurrently.
+I don't know whether converting or removing inline assembly will get to a finished port faster, so I've made a git branch for each method to work on both concurrently.

 I was able to quickly fix the few syntax errors that existed, and get a working Game.exe with MSVC and JWASM.
 But JWASM in itself did nothing to